(or Why My Torturing You Shows I Care)

 Some people think that using the manual mode and knowing reciprocity isn’t neccisary.
 I mean, you have an automatic mode on your camera right?
 Well, many flashes, studio lighting set ups, and most true professional cameras don’t work with automatic modes.
 True professional-level cameras don’t even have Aperture Priority or Shutter Priority Modes.
 Many medium format cameras don’t have them, either…

-So, I am very specific about how you name your files that you turn in.
-There is a reason.
+So, I am very specific about how I would like you to name your files that you turn in.
+At least using your Last name and a project, like “Worsfold_Landscape.jpg” I hate the idea of leaving files as “img_3928389439843290.jpg” There is a reason.
 If you are a wedding photographer, you have to be specific about your file names, as you might have 5 different clients, thousands of photos for each.
 Maybe you just need to look at the shots of the reception.
 Did you name them in some way that you can organize and get to?
 No?
 Good luck hunting them all down.

 Well, not everyone is going to be a wedding photographer, right?
 Well, I worked in professional graphic design/large scale print lab.
 We’d get a set of files to make a banner.
 Then the photoshop people would edit them, creating a new file name to separate them from the originals from the client.
 Then the illustrator/designers would use those edited photos to create the design.
 Then a new file name would be made for the production printers, who would alter things to translate the color correctly.
 We would save the originals and the final copies, deleting the rest…so they better be named correctly!
+This is no different than family vacation photos stuck in an album.
 It’s better to learn good habits now than later, right?

 Yeah, yeah, yeah, so what now?
-Well, once we finish up technical details over the semester, and then we start incorporating more and more creative stuff, and fun techniques!
+Well, once we overview technical details we start incorporating more and more creative stuff, and fun techniques!
 We’re going to be doing night photography and hdr, play with photoshop tools and by the end of it all you’ll have a blast!
+Even if there’s a few things that aren’t your cup of tea, there will be others that you do connect with, so try everything–you’ll have a better understanding of your own style by the end.

 *When I originally made this post, it was around that 5 week, lets-kill-adobe week.